Thursday, February 26, 2015

 Top generously with the alfalfa sprouts.

-May be made the night before.
+These can be made the night before.

 I don't like green peppers so I leave them out, and use green onions instead.